 All You Need to Know About the African Zebra

-The zebra is known for its many stripes covering its body.
+The African Zebra is known for its many stripes covering its body.
 Even though there are thousands of zebras roaming Africa, no two zebras are alike as each subspecies has its own unique pattern of stripes.

 Although the Zebra similarly looks like a horse with striped pyjamas, it’s part of the Equidae family allowing them to evolve separately.

-When the dry seasons approach, zebras travel great distances to find food and water.
+When the dry seasons approach, African zebras travel great distances to find food and water.

 20 to 30 Years

 lions, cheetahs, hyenas